anubiskhan/pythical-creatures-unittest/README.md

 I recommend using pdb([documentation](https://docs.python.org/3/library/pdb.html)) for debugging as you work through.

+##### Note
+The .gitignore file currently contains `/creatures/*.py`, which will keep your created creature classes from being pushed to GitHub.
+If you would like them pushed up (i.e. to submit this work to someone) simply delete the line.

 # Pythical Creatures

 A collection of exercises to practice Python and TDD